untoldgarden/meadow-manual/pages/documentation/experience-component.md

 - **Geofencing Radius**: The distance (in meters) from the starting position at which geofencing notifications are triggered.

 - **Geofencing Start**: The delay (in minutes) before geofencing becomes active.

+## Lighting

+- **Enable Default Directional Light**: When enabled, this setting adds a default directional light to the scene.
+Untoggle this if you use your own lighting setup.

+## Legacy settings

+- **Settings**: Use a legacy Content Settings file.
+This is deprecated and will be removed in future versions.

 ## Public Methods